 First Aid and CPR certified staff are always present at camp.
 Should any issues arise with your camper, we will communicate with you personally.
-Camp Shemesh is affiliated with the Jewish Community of Amherst, not Hampshire College.
+Camp Shemesh is affiliated with the Jewish Community of Amherst.
 Camp Shemesh must comply with the regulations of the Massachusetts Department of Public Health and is licensed by the Board of Health.

 Administration of Medication:

-The staff will only dispense medications to campers if the medication is in the original bottle with its original label and is accompanied by a completed and signed medication authorization form.
+The staff will only dispense medications to campers if the medication is in the original bottle with its original label and is accompanied by a completed and signed medication authorization form (please read our administration of medication policy).
 Parents are asked to bring only the amount of medicine necessary for one day.
 Any unused portion will be returned to the parent in the original container it came in.
 This includes aspirin, Tylenol, and antibiotics as well as other prescription and over-the-counter medications.
 All of these medications will be kept locked in the camp infirmary.
-For campers who have EpiPens or inhalers, designated staff will hold on to these medications so that immediate medication will be available if/when campers are not at camp’s home-base.
+For campers who have EpiPens or inhalers, designated staff will hold on to these medications so that medication will be immediately available if needed.
 Participants over the age of 12 may be permitted to carry EpiPens or inhalers with them in their own bags.
 All medications will be returned to campers’ parents at the end of each camp day with the exception of EpiPens and Inhalers which may be left at camp for the duration of the camper’s session/s.
-The health care supervisors on staff will be the only individuals with access to medications and will supervise medication administration and dosage.
+The healthcare supervisors on staff will be the only individuals with access to medications and will supervise medication administration and dosage.

 Procedure For Care of Mildly Ill Campers:

-• Camper will rest in an air conditioned and supervised quiet room for up to 30 minutes.
+• Camper will rest in a cool and supervised quiet room for up to 30 minutes.
 Temperature will be taken to check for fever.

 • If camper feels better and has no fever they will rejoin camp activities.